6ce/Rolimons-Module-Lua/DOCS.md

 print(#items) --> outputs however many are worth less than that
 ```

-# rolimons:getItemsWorth(minimum)
+# rolimons:getItemsWorth(rap)
-searches for (and returns) items with a rap that is less than the input 'rap'
+searches for (and returns) items with a rap that is equal to the input 'rap'

 if there is no input rap, the module will error
 ```luau